Skip to content

 The full review

-On the pillars alone this 2-in-1 spray looks excellent, with top marks for evidence, safety, and a nearly complete formula behind its 20% IR3535 and SPF 50 base.
+On the pillars alone this SPF 50 two-in-one spray looks excellent, with top marks for evidence and safety and a nearly complete accounting behind its 20% IR3535.
 We still mark it not recommended, and the reason is structural: it is a combination sunscreen and repellent, and the CDC advises applying the two separately.
 Sunscreen needs frequent reapplication while repellent does not, so one bottle pushes you to overuse one active or underuse the other.
-The repellent side is genuinely solid, with modeled complete protection of 4 to 8 hours against mosquitoes and 3 to 5 against ticks, 7 of 8 claims auditing strong, and honest reapplication labeling.
+The repellent side is genuinely solid, with modeled complete protection of 4 to 8 hours against mosquitoes and 5 to 8 against ticks, 7 of 8 claims auditing strong, and honest reapplication labeling.
 IR3535 is also milder than DEET or picaridin, so even setting the combo issue aside it is not the strongest protection here.

 Scorecard